Moroccan Lamb Tagine with Prunes and Almonds Recipe

 Moroccan tagine is essentially a slow-cooked stew made from meat, generally lamb or chicken, but can contain anything from duck to fish.
 Here is my favourite tagine recipe, Moroccan lamb tagine with Prunes and Almonds, which I learnt to make in Marrakech, Morocco.

-While tagines are mostly made with meat, we had a tagine with pulpo (octopus) that was sublime in Essaouria.
-The tagine dish is usually cooked in a tagine pot, a glazed clay base and a large conical lid that’s designed to guide the condensation from cooking back into the pot.
+While tagines (also written as tajine) are mostly made with meat, we had a tagine with pulpo (octopus) that was sublime in Essaouria.
+This Moroccan lamb tagine dish is usually cooked in a tagine pot, a glazed clay base and a large conical lid that’s designed to guide the condensation from cooking back into the pot.

-In my last post on food I wrote about how there were many different versions of chakchouka — well, that’s nothing compared to the variations of tagine!
+In my last Weekend Eggs post I wrote about how there were many different versions of chakchouka — well, that’s nothing compared to the variations of tagine.

 For this lamb tagine with prunes and almonds, it’s best to use the shoulder, neck or shank of the lamb.
 One of the ideas of the dish — as with most stews — is to use the cheaper cuts of meat and render them tender through slow cooking.